nathanlong/vim-colors-writer/readme.md

 ## Customization

-I've included a few options for customization:
+I've also included a few options for customization:

 To customize your 'journal' directory, add this to your vimrc: